FrankWhoee/twilio-screen/README.md

 * Can show public messages
 * Takes string input to change the color, for example you can text 'blue' and the screen will change correspondingly
 * Has a profanity filter for public messages!
+* If the texted content is not a valid colour, a random colour is chosen.

 # Installation